 As DMSE director, Kramer oversees budgets, proposal preparation, Materials Preparation Center administration, and Sensitive Instrument Facility oversight.
 DMSE includes 13 FWPs (BES funded), EFRC CATS, approximately 13 additional DOE funded projects, and a small number of Strategic Partnership Projects.

-- Theresa Windus, Interim Division Director, Chemical and Biological Sciences
+- Emily Smith, Division Director, Chemical and Biological Sciences

 - Mark Bryden, Division Director, Simulation Modeling and Decision Science